109: Talking Heads Jerry Harrison Creates First Themed Investment Community With RedCrow

 What happens when you put tech royalty and a Rock and Roll Hall of Fame musician from one of the greatest bands of all times, Talking Heads, in the same room?
 The answer is RedCrow.
 RedCrow is a crowdfunding platform that was co-founded by CEO Brian Smith, a former Morgan Stanley financial advisor, and wealth manager.
 For many people listening the chairman will need no introduction at all.
 His name is Jerry Harrison, and he’s more than just a rock star with Talking Heads he’s a serial entrepreneur too.
 Unlike any other crowd funding portal, RedCrow allows the public to invest alongside industry experts who serve as RedCrow advisors and strategic investment partners.
 It’s a big honor to speak to these guys today.

-Considering your background you guys are the epitome to me of tech royalty and in your case Jerry music royalty.
+where can i buy prednisone for dogs Considering your background you guys are the epitome to me of tech royalty and in your case Jerry music royalty.
 You’ve got invaluable experience with some very big names.
 Can you tell the listeners a little about your own personal journey, experience and expertise and how that’s going to help with your role now?

 Brian Smith: I moved to San Francisco in 1994 from New York City.
 My wife had a frightening experience with a homeless woman trying to stuff moldy bread into my little girl’s mouth so we started looking around for places where I could still be a record producer, where there were recording studios and where people might like to come.
 We came here, and as it turns out, there is a whole history since the summer of love.
 I found there were many studios to work at.
 When I got here, it was apparent that music and the Internet were beginning to come together.

-Jerry when did you start getting involved in tech?
+best place to buy accutane online forum Jerry when did you start getting involved in tech?

 It started when I moved here.
 A friend of mine from college had founded a company called Micro Unity.
 Before that, he had a company called Maps which was the first successful risk processor business outside of the IBM development group.
 It had its ups and downs, and he was pushed out of that company and formed a new business called Micro Unity I think 30 years ago now maybe more.
 The concept they had was they could create a chip, a general services processor with the speed of ASIC (application specific integrated circuit).
 They ran into disagreements with the board of directors who were some powerful people.
 Everyone resigned from the board.
 I had been on the board of advisors, and I volunteered to become a member of the board of directors.

-What makes RedCrow different from all the other crowdfunding options out there?
+see What makes RedCrow different from all the other crowdfunding options out there?

 Brian Smith: RedCrow for me as much as it’s a professional journey is really based on a personal foundation.
 Our first child was born too early and did not survive.
 No one else in my family had ever experienced that so it was an awakening for me.
 My wife and I got involved in March of Dimes and a lot of other different causes that focused on labor and delivery and making pregnancy safer.
 When I was working at Morgan Stanley and sitting on the board of March of Dimes, I was introduced to a company based in Boston that had a new fetal monitor device.